Johnson County Board of Supervisors

 North Liberty, IA 52317

 Lisa Green-Douglass of North Liberty was elected to the Johnson County Board of Supervisors in a Special Election in January 2016, to complete a term vacated by resignation.
-She was re-elected to a full four-year term in November 2016 and again in November 2020.
+She was re-elected to a full four-year term in November 2016, November 2020, and November 2024.

 Lisa grew up in Carson, California and in 1980 moved to Johnson County.
 She lives in rural Johnson County in a century plus year old home surrounded by farmland.